Project Outdoors: Plug in to Nature in Northwest Fort Collins#

 - Places- A new "naturescape" (part park, part natural area, part Nature in the City project) was proposed for the site adjacent to the Lincoln Middle School to Poudre Trail connection.
 Conceptual features included a bike skills area with a viewing/shade structure, and bike fix-it stand, an outdoor classroom, soft surface trails, a lookout tower, an entrance gate, environmental art, and a nature play area.
 Status: The naturescape is not planned to be constructed at this time.

 - Programs- A comprehensive sequence of outdoor and environmental education programming, beginning in early childhood through grade 12 was proposed for in-school, after-school, and during the summer.
 Two new positions would coordinate the programs, one focused on in-school, one focused on a new outdoor club at the Boys & Girls Club.
 Also included was a gear library and teacher training.
 Status: Teacher training in 2018 was implemented thanks to funding from a New Belgium Brewery Environmental Education grant, and in 2019 several partners hosted a Teacher Institute course.
-A new group, Northern Colorado BEETS (Building Environmental Education Together) is meeting to "cultivate a network of Northern Colorado educators who collaborate, support, and provide resources to increase student access to impactful and effective environmental education."
+Northern Colorado BEETS (Building Environmental Education Together) is meeting regularly to "cultivate a network of Northern Colorado educators who collaborate, support, and provide resources to increase student access to impactful and effective environmental education."

 The goal of Project Outdoors was to understand the specific barriers youth and families experience to connecting to the outdoors, identify strategies to address the disconnect, and empower youth and the community to be part of a collective to solve it.
 The planning process is complete and an Implementation Grant application has been submitted to make the vision come to life.